Divadi/SOLOFusion/README.md

  ![Illustrating the performance of the proposed BEVDet on the nuScenes val set](./resources/nds-fps.png)

 ## News
+* **2022.08.15** Support FP16 training for BEVDet series that with image view backbone type of ResNet.
 * **2022.07.29** Support BEVDepth.
 * **2022.07.26** Add configs and pretrained models of bevdet-r50 and bevdet4d-r50.
 * **2022.07.13** Support bev-pool proposed in [BEVFusion](https://github.com/mit-han-lab/bevfusion), which will speed up the training process of bevdet-tiny by +25%.